Calypso90/Calypso90/README.md

 <h2>👩‍💻  About Me</h2>

-<p>Hi, I'm Calypso, a software developer currently based in Georgia, originally from South Florida.
-I specialize in crafting engaging, user-friendly web applications with clean, aesthetically pleasing designs.
-With a unique background in both theatre and software development, I bring a diverse skill set to every project.
-My experience in technical theatre has sharpened my ability to manage complex projects, collaborate with multidisciplinary teams, and maintain a keen eye for detail, even under tight deadlines.
-In software development, I've applied these organizational skills to coding, building proficiency in languages like JavaScript and TypeScript.
-This blend of creative problem-solving and technical expertise allows me to tackle challenges from various perspectives, delivering innovative and efficient solutions.</p>
+<p>Hi, Hi, I'm Calypso, a Georgia-based software engineer with a unique background in technical theatre and education.
+I specialize in building user-friendly web applications with clean, engaging designs, drawing from my experience in managing complex projects and collaborating with diverse teams.
+With proficiency in JavaScript, React, Next.js, Node.js, and Tailwind CSS, I focus on delivering high-performance, accessible interfaces that meet both user needs and business goals.

+My teaching experience has honed my ability to simplify complex technical concepts, fostering better communication and collaboration across teams.
+I thrive in fast-paced, creative environments where problem-solving, attention to detail, and innovation intersect, and I'm passionate about tackling new challenges to drive impactful digital solutions.</p>

 <br/>